lpedrosa/lpedrosa.github.io/content/blog/why-i-built-envutils.md

 Before experimenting with using Windows as a daily driver for work, I used to use Ubuntu.[^1]

-One thing I like about the Unix shell is that you can prefix a command with an environment variable, and the environment value will _only be overridden for that single command_.
+One thing I like about the Unix shell is that you can prefix a command with an environment variable, allowing the environment value _to be overridden solely for that specific command_.

 ```sh
 # assuming FAVOURITE_FRUIT was not set before